-Clustering of Δ Ct values for the 88 CFS/ME-associated genes in the 117 CFS/ME patients identified eight subtypes (designated A-H), consisting of 27, 6, 19, 5, 21, 13, 19 and 4 CFS/ME patients, respectively.
-There were three patients whose gene profile did not fit into any of these eight subtype groupings.
-Mean fold-difference values for each CFS/ME subtype are shown in table 3 and figure 1.
-Most genes in each subtype were shown to be upregulated (figure 1 and table 3).
+Clustering of Δ Ct values for the 88 CFS/ME-associated genes in the 117 CFS/ME patients identified 8 subtypes (designated A - H); consisting of 27, 6, 19, 5, 21, 13, 19 and 4 CFS/ME patients, respectively.
+There were 3 patients whose gene profile did not fit into any of these 8 subtype groupings.
+Mean fold difference values for each CFS/ME subtype are shown in Table 3 and Figure 1.
+Most genes in each subtype were shown to be upregulated (Table 3 & Figure 1).

-The relationship between the subtypes of the present study and those of the previous study which examined only 55 CFS/ME patients^{7 8} may be difficult to determine.
-As these subtypes are derived by using clustering, which finds similar groups on the basis of gene expression values, there is no means to predict the outcome of the clustering.
-As there was incomplete preservation of the previous CFS/ME patient groupings in the present study, we have designated the subtypes, A-H, to distinguish them from those of the previous study, which were designated 1-7.7
+The relationship between the subtypes of the present study and those of the previous study which examined only 55 CFS/ME patients [7,8] maybe difficult to determine.
+As these subtypes are derived using clustering, which finds similar groups on the basis of gene expression values, there is no means to predict the outcome of the clustering.
+As there was only moderate preservation of the previous CFS/ME patient groupings in the present study, we have designated the subtypes, A - H, to distinguish them from those of the previous study, which were designated 1 - 7 [7].

-Analysis of sex ratios for each subtype reveals that subtype D is made up of females only, subtype H is made up of equal numbers of males and females, and the remaining subtypes are made up predominantly of females.
+Analysis of sex ratios for each subtype reveals that subtype D is made up of females only, subtype H is made up of equal number of males and females, and the remaining subtypes are made up predominantly of females.

-It is particularly interesting that five of six CFS/ME patients with Q-CFS/ME clustered in the same subtype (subtype A).
+It is particularly interesting that 5 of 6 CFS/ME patients with Q-CFS/ME clustered in the same subtype (subtype A).

-The clinical phenotype was distinct between subtypes.
-Subtype D was the most severe, having the lowest scores for SF36 modules RP, VIT, GH, BP and total score, and the highest frequency of occurrence of muscle pain and sleep problems (see figure 2 for definitions of abbreviations for SF36 modules).
+The clinical phenotype was distinct between subtypes; subtype D was the most severe, having the lowest scores for SF36 modules RP, VIT, GH, BP and Total score, and the highest frequency of occurrence of muscle pain and sleep problems.
 Subtype B was the least severe, having the highest scores for SF36 modules RP, GH, MH and total score.
-Subtype B had a higher median score for the SF36-RP (physical role) than all the others combined (87.5 vs 0), p=0.04; Mann-Whitney U test).
+Subtype B had a higher median score for the SF36-RP (physical role) than all the others combined (87.5 v 0), p=0.04; Mann-Whitney test).
 However, subtype B had the highest frequency of cognitive dysfunction, muscle weakness and post-exertional malaise.
 Subtype B showed a higher frequency of cognitive dysfunction than all non-subtype B patients combined (p=0.03) and showed an increased severity and duration of headache compared with all non-subtype B patients combined (p=0.02).
-Subtype B also had a higher median score for mental fatigue (Chalder scale) than all non-subtype B patients combined, although this did not reach significance (9.5 vs 7.0; p=0.06).
-Subtypes B and C had the best mental health scores, and subtypes A and F had the worst (figure 2A,B).
+Subtype B patients combined although this did not reach significance (9.5 v 7.0; p=0.06).
+Subtypes B and C had the best mental health scores, and subtypes A and F had the worst (Figure 2, panels A & B).

-Subtype E had a higher median score for SF36-VIT than all the others combined (35.0 vs 15.0; p=0.05; Mann-Whitney U test).
-Subtype E resulted in the highest frequency of gastrointestinal problems.
-Patients of subtype F showed a higher frequency of increased severity of numbness/tingling compared with all non-subtype F patients combined (p=0.03).
-Patients of subtype H showed an increased frequency of severity of sore throat compared with all non-subtype H patients combined (p=0.01) (figure 2A,B).
+Subtype E had a higher median score for SF36-VIT (vitality) than all the others combined (35.0 v 15.0; p=0.05; Mann-Whitney test).
+Subtype E had the highest frequency of GI problems.
+Patients of subtype F showed a higher frequency of increased severity of numbness / tingling compared with all non-subtype F patients combined (p=0.03).
+Patients of subtype H showed an increased frequency of severity of sore throat compared with all non-subtype H patients combined (p=0.01) (Figure 2, panels A & B).